 As our relationship developed there were the obvious differences compared to my involvement with men.
 No pregnancy scares, a clean bathroom in the mornings and mascara to use if I forgot mine at home.
 But there were also things I didn’t expect—I felt more passion by being involved with a woman.
 Both physically and emotionally, the love was more intense.

 I’m sure you’ve heard the statistics that lesbian women have better sex than straight women.
-If you haven’t, a recent study showed that while straight women orgasm 61.6 percent of the time from sex, lesbian women orgasm 74.7 percent of the time.
+If you haven’t, a recent study showed that while straight women climax 61.6 percent of the time from sex, lesbian women come 74.7 percent of the time.
 The reason is obvious.

 As a woman you know what you like, so it’s a given that you’ll be able to better understand what your female partner likes.
 In addition to this, the sex is longer, the “roles” are more fluid and you’re not constantly worried about the condom breaking.
 I’ll admit, I was nervous to be 22-years-old feeling like a clueless virgin all over again.
 But, while being with a woman, I found I was less worried about doing the “right” or “hot” thing; instead I trusted my instincts and my emotions, and I enjoyed myself.
 And, in truth, sex should never be about doing the “hot” thing, but about paying attention and responding to your partner’s body and needs.
 It should be an expression of your love.